How to get from Cancun to Cozumel

 Some Uber drivers will also ask you to pretend to be a friend and sit in the front seat so it does not look like an Uber.

-They may also request that you are in an area without taxis before picking you up, which is impossible to establish because there are taxis everywhere in Cancun.
+They may also request that you be in an area without taxis before picking you up, which is impossible to establish because there are taxis everywhere in Cancun.

 With the newest legal passing that allows Uber to operate it will be interesting to see if there are more Uber drivers in the near future.